CECADBioinformaticsCoreFacility/Advanced_R_course_2025/README.md

 ## Course Overview

 Participants will learn through a mix of lectures, hands-on exercises, and interactive discussions.
-By the end of the course, you should be able to perform data manipulation, create visualisations, and conduct statistical analyses using R
+By the end of the course, you should be able to understand RNA-Seq data analysis and perform it using popular R packages designed for this purpose.

 ### Prerequisites